palprz/simple-mapper/README.md

 - (?) scale shapes https://konvajs.org/docs/select_and_transform/Resize_Snaps.html
 - (?) pressing and hold mouse -> creating rect
 - (?) change size and colour of the added text
-- create a demo object
+- create a demo data
 - screenshots of running app (bye bye Heroku)
 - update this README